Understanding EMP Threats & How to Prepare

 Family Plans

-• family communications - provides a back up plan if your family is separated when the electricity goes out.
+• family communications - provides a backup plan if your family is separated when the electricity goes out.

 • home security - allows you to protect your home during what could be a very dangerous time.